bellebasso/Minimalists-Paradise/README.md

 > **WARNING**: As of now, some things are not completely optimized for light mode (including some visual inconsistencies in reading mode), such as dataview tables styling and custom callouts.
 However, other features (such as markdown tables, blockquotes and citations, etc) work as expected in light mode in both reading and live mode.

+> For a full showcase of all the different features, color schemes and such please refer to the [documentation](https://minimalists-paradise-docs.vercel.app)

 ## Showcases
 > **Disclaimer**: **ALL** showcases have the color accent override setting turned on, this works on a light mode/dark mode basis.
 This is totally optional, but, even though it takes away a little bit of freedom and customizability, it does make the color schemes look and feel more consistent (as shown below).
 ### Default Dark Mode